4Heals/BMI-Calculator/README.md

-# BMIcalculatorinAndroidStudio
+# BMI calculator
-This BMI Calculator in android studio using java in Android studio Some of the output screens
+This BMI Calculator for Android, It takes data from the user and determines the BMI of the user and returns the result.